Cbd and Tacrolimus: Can You Take Them Together?

 Disclosure gap

-Many patients do not consider CBD a real medication and omit it from intake forms, leaving transplant teams to chase confusing trough swings without knowing the cause.
+Many people do not think of CBD as a real medication and leave it off intake forms, leaving the transplant team to chase confusing level swings without knowing the cause.

-The same caution applies to cyclosporine, sirolimus, and everolimus, which share CYP3A4 and P-gp pathways.
+The same caution applies to cyclosporine, sirolimus, and everolimus, which share the same CYP3A4 and P-glycoprotein pathways.

 Which specific products are affected?